Ask a doctor about a prescription for COR PIK CALLICIDA COLODION

 Before each application, wash the affected area with warm soapy water and dry.

-Use in children and adolescents
+Use in Children and Adolescents

-In case of overdose or accidental ingestion, consult your doctor or pharmacist immediately or go to a medical center, or call the Toxicological Information Service, phone: 91 562 04 20, indicating the medication and the amount ingested.
+In case of overdose or accidental ingestion, consult your doctor or pharmacist immediately or go to a medical center, or call the Toxicology Information Service, phone: 91 562 04 20, indicating the medication and the amount ingested.

-Do not use a double dose to compensate for the missed doses
+Do not use a double dose to make up for forgotten doses.

-If you have any other questions about the use of this medication, ask your doctor or pharmacist.
+If you have any other doubts about the use of this medication, ask your doctor or pharmacist.

-Like all medications, this medication may produce adverse effects, although not all people may experience them.
+Like all medications, this medication can cause side effects, although not everyone will experience them.

 If this irritation becomes more severe, treatment should be interrupted and the doctor informed.

-Allergic symptoms to the medication may appear.
+Allergic reactions to the medication may occur.

-Reporting Adverse Effects
+Reporting Side Effects

-By reporting adverse effects, you can contribute to providing more information about the safety of this medication.
+By reporting side effects, you can contribute to providing more information on the safety of this medication.

-No special conservation conditions are required.
+No special storage conditions are required.

-Due to its flammability, keep the bottle tightly closed and away from flames or heat.
+As it is flammable, keep the bottle tightly closed and away from flames or heat.

 Keep this medication out of sight and reach of children.

-Do not use this medication after the expiration date that appears on the packaging after CAD.
+Do not use this medication after the expiration date shown on the packaging after CAD.
 The expiration date is the last day of the month indicated.

-Composition of Cor Pik callicida colodión
+Composition of Cor Pik Callicida Collodion

-Appearance of the product and contents of the packaging
+Appearance of the Product and Package Contents

-Only some sizes of packaging may be commercially available.
+Only some package sizes may be marketed.

 Holder